Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 From leisure class: garden,dog_park, grassland, heath, nature_reserve, park, playground.
 From natural class: 'wood', 'scrub', 'moor'
 <br/>
-In the example below, the percentage of greenspaces is calculated for each address point within a euclidean buffer of 300m.
+In the example below, the percentage of greenspaces is calculated for each address point within an euclidean buffer of 300m.
 The greenspace is based on the retrieved data from OSM.

 ``` r
 #get the OSM city geocoded bounding box, can be other cities too